mir-group/allegro/README.md

 ```bash
 pip install nequip-allegro
 ```
-Installing `allegro` in this way will also install the `nequip` package.
+Installing `allegro` in this way will also install the `nequip` package from PyPI.

 ## Usage

 The `allegro` package provides the Allegro model for use within the [NequIP framework](https://github.com/mir-group/nequip).
 [The framework's documentation](https://nequip.readthedocs.io) describes how  to train, test, and use models.
-A minimal example of a config file for training an Allegro model is provided at [`configs/tutorial.yaml`](configs/tutorial.yaml).
+A minimal example of a config file for training an Allegro model is provided at [`configs/tutorial.yaml`](configs/tutorial.yaml) and further details can be found in the [Allegro docs](https://nequip.readthedocs.io/projects/allegro/en/latest/).

 ## LAMMPS Integration